limvi-licef/NATAssistanceAR/README.md

 - Compile and deploy the "Projects > 1 - Simple NAT" project in x86 / release to the Device (i.e. the Hololens)

 ## Run
+- On the Hololens: run the SimpleNAT application
-- Run the App.ipynb in Jupyter.
+- On the PC: run the App.ipynb in Jupyter.
--
+- That should be it!
+On the PC, you should see the Hololens webcam stream with the detected objects.